 Look closer at the details, however, and your options don’t seem quite so expansive.
 Just because the UK has opened up a ‘travel corridor’ with a country – removing a mandatory self-quarantine period on arrival back to the UK, and revoking the official advice against travel – doesn’t mean you’re welcome there.

-In fact, in many cases, countries on the UK’s safe-travel list still have their borders closed to tourists and no flights available.
+In fact, in many cases, countries on the UK’s safe-travel list still have their borders closed to international visitors and no flights available.
 In other places, you’re free to travel but you’ll still face a 14-day quarantine on arrival.

 Antigua and Barbuda